Table of Contents

 Licensure Requirements

 If you have a multi-state nursing license, you’re in luck.
-North Dakota is a compact state, and you will not need to apply for a North Dakota nursing license if you already have a multi-state nursing license.
+North Dakota is a compact state, so you will not need to apply for a North Dakota nursing license.

 If your primary state of residence is not part of the Nurse Licensure Compact, you must meet the following requirements for licensure by endorsement: